 - At least one member of the Audit Committee shall be an “audit committee financial expert” within the meaning of Item 407(d)(5) of Regulation S-K promulgated by the U.S. Securities and Exchange Commission.

 - Appointments and replacements to the Audit Committee will be made by the Board and will be reviewed on an annual basis.
 The Board will provide for continuity of membership, while at the same time allowing fresh perspectives to be added.
 Each member of the Audit Committee will automatically cease to be a member if he or she ceases to be an independent director.

 - The Chair of the Audit Committee will be appointed by a vote of the Board on an annual basis.

 - The Audit Committee may meet as many times per year as necessary to carry out its responsibilities, but must meet at least once every quarter.
 No business may be transacted at a meeting unless a quorum of the Audit Committee is present.
-Two members of the Audit Committee shall constitute a quorum.
+A majority of the members of the Audit Committee shall constitute a quorum.

-- The Audit Committee shall maintain minutes or other forms of records of the meetings and activities of the Audit Committee in sufficient detail to convey the substance of all discussions held, and shall report to the Board, within a reasonable time period, the proceedings of the Audit Committee and any recommendations made by the Audit Committee.
+- The Audit Committee shall maintain minutes or other forms of records of the meetings and activities of the Audit Committee in sufficient detail to convey the substance of all discussions held, and shall regularly report to the Board the proceedings of the Audit Committee and any recommendations made by the Audit Committee.